Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Apple Store at the Carrousel du Louvre| ©Lorenzo Viola

-The mall features fashion, home design, gifts, books and many other specialty boutiques.
-Jewelry, gifts and home décor are some of the Carrousel's highlights.
+The mall features fashion, jewelry, home design, gifts, books and many other specialty boutiques.

-• Hertz Car Rental: Space to rent a car in Paris, a very good option to consider.
+• Hertz Car Rental: Car rental service in Paris, a very good option to consider.

-The Bistrot Benoit restaurant is located in the heart of the museum, just below the pyramid and is the only restaurant in the Louvre Shopping Center, hence it is also known as "the restaurant of the shopping center''.
+The Bistrot Benoit restaurant is located in the heart of the museum, just below the pyramid, and is the only restaurant in the Louvre store, hence it is also known as "the mall restaurant''.

-This restaurant offersmenus and dishes of French gastronomy, a meal that has been completely renovated by chef Alain Ducasse, who mixes the traditional with a contemporary touch, as well as providing a large selection of wines and other beverages to accompany the meal.
+This restaurant offersmenus and dishes of French gastronomy, with a menu completely renovated by Michelin-starred chef Alain Ducasse, which mixes the traditional with a contemporary twist, as well as providing a large selection of wines and other drinks to accompany the meal.

-Prices and opening hours of the Louvre Shopping Mall Restaurant
+Prices and opening hours of the Louvre's boutique restaurant

 Style of the Louvre Shopping Center restaurant

-Under the pyramid**, in the heart of the Louvre Museum**, Bistrot Benoit welcomes visitors all day long in a friendly and welcoming atmosphere.
+Bistrot Benoit welcomes visitors all day long in a friendly and welcoming atmosphere.
 An authentic setting in the heart of the museum.
-After renovations were completed, the new interior offers an artistic style with chairs and tables made of zinc, brass, wood and red velvet (a rather formal look that fits perfectly with the Louvre museum).
+The interior offers an artistic style with chairs and tables made of zinc, brass, wood and red velvet (a rather formal look that fits perfectly with the Louvre museum).
 What's more, you will also find waiters dressed in a traditional style with white aprons and bow ties.

-Pastry shop of the Louvre shopping center - Pastry shop Paul
+Pastry shop of the Louvre store - Pastry shop Paul

-Another of the mall's most outstanding places to eat is its pastry shop : Paul.
-Despite being the only pastry shop in the mall and offering some of the tastiest cakes, crepes and croissants it is not a place to spend a lot of money, and you will hardly find something that costs more than 8 euros.
-It is also very close to the entrance to the museum.
+Another of the most outstanding places to eat in the mall is its pastry shop.
+Despite being the only pastry shop in the mall and offering some of the tastiest cakes, crepes and croissants it is not a place to spend a lot of money, and you will hardly find anything that costs more than 8 euros.
+Moreover, it is located very close to the museum entrance.

-Of course, it must be said that they offer very complete French-style breakfast menus with coffee and croissant, the classic French ham sandwich with butter or a chocolate cake.
+Of course, it must be said that the Paul Patisserie offers very complete French-style breakfast menus with coffee and croissant, the classic French ham sandwich with butter or a chocolate cake.
 You can even stop by for a light snack in case you want to visit the museum later.

-Recommendations for your visit to the Louvre Shopping Mall
+Recommendations for your visit to the Louvre store

 Louvre Pyramid| ©Guilhem Vellut